Computer programming and database

 In addition, the associate degree in computer programming and database can be earned completely online.
 With online classes and flexible scheduling including day, and/or evening classes, students can complete an associate degree in computer programming and database in as little as two years.

-Also, Stark State offers a one-year technical certificate for those interested in database systems.
+Also, Stark State offers a technical certificate for those interested in database systems.